hyperledger/fabric/docs/source/private_data_tutorial.rst

-For deployment of chaincode to production environments, it is recommended to define any indexes alongside chaincode so that the chaincode and supporting indexes are deployed automatically as a unit, once the chaincode has been installed on a peer and instantiated on a channel.
-The associated indexes are automatically deployed upon chaincode instantiation on the channel when the  ``--collections-config`` flag is specified pointing to the location of the collection JSON file.
+For deployment of chaincode to production environments, it is recommended to define any indexes alongside chaincode so that the chaincode and supporting indexes are deployed automatically as a unit, once the chaincode has been installed on a peer and deployed on a channel.
+The associated indexes are automatically created upon chaincode deployment on the channel when the  ``--collections-config`` flag is specified pointing to the location of the collection JSON file.